KLD/mem_value/README.md

 ## Introduction

-MemValue simplifies syntax for persistent values stored using SharedPreferences (or similar packages).
+MemValue simplifies syntax for persistent or stored values like SharedPreferences (or similar packages).
 In addition, it provides a way to store and retrieve values while securing types.
 Meaning, when you define a MemValue of type int, only an int value will be stored.
 This is useful for ensuring that the value you are retrieving is the type you expect.

 **Important:** You need to provide MemValue with a storage method before using any MemValue.